drts01/notes/stackedit/az.md

 	* Lowered cost and improved security posture for service teams.
 	* Improved visibility for SecEng
 		* Expanded user base (new customer).
+	* Increased customer trust for future collaborations, enabling to .

 ## Ownership